 Once the patient has reached a definitive medical setting, there should be no rush to do surgery.
 The usual time from injury to surgery is 4–5 weeks.
 Technetium (Tc)-99 scintigraphy and magnetic resonance imaging can be used to help define the extent of the damage.
-Once the delineation between dead tissue and viable becomes clear, surgery that preserves the remaining digits.
+Once the delineation between dead tissue and viable becomes clear, surgery that preserves the remaining digits can be planned.

 - Armstrong LE, Casa DJ, Millard-Stafford M, Moran DS, Pyne SW, Roberts WO.
 American College of Sports Medicine position stand.
 Exertional heat illness during training and competition.
 Med Sci Sports Exerc.
 2007 Mar;39(3):556–72.

 - Epstein Y, Moran DS.
 Extremes of temperature and hydration.
-In: Keystone JS, Kozarsky PE, Freedman DO, Nothdurft HD, Connor BA, editors.
+In: Keystone JS, Freedman DO, Kozarsky PE, Connor BA, Nothdurft HD, editors.
 Travel Medicine.
-2nd ed.
-Philadelphia: Mosby; 2008. p.
-413–22.
+3rd ed.
+Philadelphia: Saunders Elsevier; 2013. p.
+381–90.

-- Moran DS, Gaffin SL.
+- O’Brien KK, Leon LR, Kenefick RW.
 Clinical management of heat-related illnesses.
 In: Auerbach PS, editor.
 Wilderness Medicine.
-5th ed.
-Philadelphia: Mosby Elsevier; 2007.
+6th ed.
+Philadelphia: Mosby Elsevier; 2012. p.
+232–8.

 - Rogers IR, Hew-Butler T. Exercise-associated hyponatremia: overzealous fluid consumption.
 Wilderness Environ Med.
 2009 Summer;20(2):139–43.